 C. Do breasts need time to refill?

-Trying to complete empty your breast would be like trying to empty a river — it is impossible, since more milk will keep flowing in while the milk is being removed.
+Trying to completely empty your breast would be like trying to empty a river — it is impossible since more milk will keep flowing in while the milk is being removed.

 It’s also found out in studies, that the emptier the breast, the faster the breast makes milk.
 So when you pump out the majority of breast milk, the milk production will speed up in response.

-Employers are also requires to provide mothers with break time to pump.
+Employers are also required to provide mothers with break time to pump.

 4. What supplies do you need while Exclusive Breast Pumping?